rmc33/deref-json-schema/README.md

 # deref-json-schema

 Creates a dereferenced schema for the `@cfworker/json-schema` [Validator](https://github.com/cfworker/cfworker/blob/main/packages/json-schema/src/validator.ts).
-Traverses schema and calls `Validator.addSchema` with the contents of each unique local file referenced in `$ref` properties.
+Traverses schema and calls `Validator.addSchema` with the contents of each unique local file path in `$ref` properties.

 # Basic usage